Francisco Franco: End of the Civil War

 Despite the end of the war, Spanish guerrillas exiled in France, and known as the "Maquis", continued to resist Franco in the Pyrenees, carrying out sabotage and robberies against the Francoist regime.
 Several exiled Republicans also fought in the French resistance against the German occupation in Vichy France during World War II.
 In 1944, a group of republican veterans from the French resistance invaded the Val d'Aran in northwest Catalonia but were quickly defeated.
 The activities of the Maquis continued well into the 1950s.

-The end of the war led to hundreds of thousands of exiles, mostly to France, but also to Mexico, Chile, Cuba, and the United States.
+The war's conclusion led to hundreds of thousands of exiles, mostly to France, but also to Mexico, Chile, Cuba, and the United States.
 On the other side of the Pyrenees, refugees were confined in internment camps in France, such as Camp Gurs or Camp Vernet, where 12,000 Republicans were housed in squalid conditions (mostly soldiers from the Durruti Division).
 The 17,000 refugees housed in Gurs were divided into four categories: Brigadists, pilots, Gudaris and ordinary "Spaniards".
 The Gudaris (Basques) and the pilots easily found local backers and jobs, and were allowed to quit the camp, but the farmers and ordinary people, who could not find relations in France, were encouraged by the French government, in agreement with the Francoist government, to return to Spain.
 The great majority did so and were turned over to the Francoist authorities in Irún.
 From there they were transferred to the Miranda de Ebro concentration camp for "purification" according to the Law of Political Responsibilities.

 After the proclamation by Marshal Philippe Pétain of the Vichy France regime, the refugees became political prisoners, and the French police attempted to round up those who had been liberated from the camp.
 Along with other "undesirables", they were sent to the Drancy internment camp before being deported to Nazi Germany.
-5,000 Spaniards thus died in Mauthausen concentration camp.
+4,427 Spaniards thus died in Mauthausen concentration camp.
 The Chilean poet Pablo Neruda, who had been named by the Chilean President Pedro Aguirre Cerda special consul for immigration in Paris, was given responsibility for what he called "the noblest mission I have ever undertaken": shipping more than 2,000 Spanish refugees, who had been housed by the French in squalid camps, to Chile on an old cargo ship, the Winnipeg.